 To make sure the screws to the door are kept safe I placed them all in the magnetic tray to keep them from disappearing on me.
 Once the desk is finished that door is going right back on.
 But in the meantime, the magnetic tray to hold the screws will act as my best friend.

 Obstacle one complete and on to the next.

 A Desk Makeover

 Preparing the Desk for its Makeover

-The desk was placed up on my furniture dollies so that I could easily maneuver around it.
+The desk was placed up onto my furniture dollies so that I could easily maneuver around it.
 Or rather maneuver it around me because the back of the desk, as well as the front, will be getting painted.
 After a thorough sanding and prep, in the manner that I normally Prep Painted Furniture, the desk was also taken apart.
 The hardware and chunky drawer handle were removed, the slide out drawer for the keyboard tray removed as well as the upper slide out tray.
 This process always makes me nervous, because it’s often easy to take things apart, but it’s the putting back together that can pose a problem.
 But what is a desk makeover without a few obstacles right?